internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Summary

-The RFC is a part of the the process of member onboarding starting which are Qualification of a Member, the  Application process through to the Activation and operation policies.
-The objective of this RFC is to provide qualification criteria for members.
+The RFC provides the guidelines to develop objective criteria for eligibility of members to join a consortial blockchain network.

 ## Motivation

+* The RFC is a part of the the process of member onboarding starting which are Qualification of a Member, the  Application process through to the Activation and operation policies.
-* The RFC provides the guidelines to develop objective criteria for eligibility of members.
+* The objective of this RFC is to provide qualification criteria for members.
-* A clearly defined process will increase security, as well as transparency within the community which parties can participate in the blockchain network.

 ## Specifications